c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 The slowest is PAL.

-To know the speed of the timer, it is necessary to notice in the code of the sid and see if it modifies the values ​​of the CIA timer.
+To know the speed of the timer, it is necessary to notice in the code of the sid and see if it modifies the values of the CIA timer.
 For example, if you see something
 like:

 .. code:: asm